AviatrixSystems/avxlabs-docs/ace_ops/docs/lab5.md

 TCP
 ```

-#### 2.7.2 BU1 Analytics is not reachable - verifiy connectivity Using the Diagnostic Tools
+#### 2.7.2 BU1 DB is not reachable - verifiy connectivity Using the Diagnostic Tools

-- Run the traceroute command from the `Diagnostic Tools` to the private IP address of the BU1 DB.
+- Run the _traceroute_ command from the `Diagnostic Tools` to the private IP address of the BU1 DB.

 ```{tip}
 Navigate to **CoPilot > Diagnostics > Diagnostics Tools > Gateway Diagnostics**.